nostr-protocol/nips/xx.md

 - `published_at` is a timestamp representing the track's original publish date.

 Note that artists, producers, SHOULD be referred to using both a plaintext `c` tag AND a conventional `p` tag when pubkey is available.
 When doing so, the `p` tag's petname MUST be the same as the `c` tag's value.
 In this way `c` tags can be used to indicate genre, as well as artist, producer, etc.

+`content` SHOULD be summary or description of the audio content.

 Example: